Hay'at Tahrir al-Sham

-Proclaiming the nascent organisation as "a new stage in the life of the blessed revolution”, Abu Jaber called upon all factions of the Syrian opposition to unite under its Islamic leadership and wage a "popular Jihad" to achieve the objectives of the Syrian revolution, which it characterised as the ousting of the Assad regime and its Hezbollah partners from Syrian territories, and the formation of an Islamic government.
+Proclaiming the nascent organisation as "a new stage in the life of the blessed revolution", Abu Jaber Sheikh urged all factions of the Syrian opposition to unite under its Islamic leadership and wage a "popular jihad" to achieve the objectives of the Syrian revolution, which he characterised as the ouster of the Ba'athist regime and Hezbollah militants from Syrian territories, and the formation of an Islamic government.
 After the announcement, additional groups and individuals joined.
-The merged group is currently led by Jabhat Fatah al-Sham and former Ahrar al-Sham leaders, although the High Command also has representation from other groups.
-The more conservative and Salafist elements of Ahrar al-Sham defected to the new group.
-The Nour al-Din al-Zenki Movement split from Tahrir al-Sham in 2017, and the Ansar al-Din Front in 2018.
-Tahrir al-Sham's strategy is based on expanding its territorial control in Syria, establishing governance and raising popular support.
-In 2017, HTS permitted Turkish troops to patrol North-West Syria as part of a ceasefire brokered through Astana negotiations.
-Its policies has brought it into conflict with Hurras al-Deen, Al-Qaeda's Syrian wing.
-HTS had an estimated 6,000-15,000 members in 2022.
+The merged group has been primarily led by Jabhat Fatah al-Sham and former Ahrar al-Sham leaders, although the High Command also has representation from other groups.
+The Nour al-Din al-Zenki Movement split from Tahrir al-Sham in July 2017, and the Ansar al-Din Front in 2018.

+The formation of HTS was followed by a string of assassinations of its supporters.
+In response, HTS launched a successful crackdown on Al-Qaeda loyalists, which cemented its power in Idlib.
+HTS then pursued a "Syrianisation" programme, focused on establishing a stable civilian administration that provides services and connects to humanitarian organizations in addition to maintaining law and order.
+Tahrir al-Sham's strategy was based on expanding its territorial control in Syria, establishing governance and mobilising popular support.
+In 2017, HTS permitted Turkish troops to patrol North-West Syria as part of a ceasefire brokered through the Astana negotiations.
+Its policies brought it into conflict with Hurras al-Din, Al-Qaeda's Syrian wing, including militarily.
+HTS had an estimated 6,000–15,000 members in 2022.